ethpandaops/ansible-collection-general/README.md

-# ethereum-ansible
+# Ansible Collection - ethpandaops.ethereum

-Ansible collection for Ethereum specific components
+Documentation for the collection.